AY2324S2-CS2113-F14-1/tp/docs/DeveloperGuide.md

 The UMl diagram below shows the relationships between the classes in the event feature (irrelevant methods are omitted) <br>
 ![img.png](images/Event_class.png)

+**NOTE** Some multiplicities overlap with the arrows due to PlantUML restrictions

 The `EventExpenseManager` class mainly interacts with the `EventManager` and `ExpenseManager` classes via the `getExpense` and `getEvent` methods,